STAR TREK:

 Perhaps in my universe, exploitation would be the only issue, and it would be more obvious from the start.
 This episode eventually gets there, and does the issue justice.
 Perhaps going about things my way would just be quicker, with fewer distracting issues, and being a bit less dramatic.
 Still, I have this episode to thank for figuring all this out!

 This episode has a lot of good twists in it, and always seems to have a knack for choosing a path that will both be highly dramatic and raise the best questions for debate, all while still finding its way to a suitable "feel good" ending.
-Top marks.
+Healthy marks, although better still would have been going directly to the exploitation issue rather than getting so stuck on its "alive or dead" trigger.

 Personally, the early "self-preservation" questions seemed the most hokey, since sci-fi usually abuses this idea by having it spontaneously arise out of nowhere.
 Writers often don't seem to be able to envision machines coming alive without anthropomorphizing them to automatically include all basic animal traits.
 But I think the exocomps have a believable excuse here, since their main function is to repair machines, and they are adaptive, and they have a knack for constantly seeking the best possible solutions....
 So suddenly it doesn't seem too far fetched that they should want to repair their own selves, prevent damage to machine systems including themselves and countermand slow-thinking human methods for doing so.
 The exploration and demonstration of their characters that build throughout the episode make it believable by the time you get to the end.
 I'll buy it.